gnmearacaun/rpios-wayfirewm-config/README.md

 - Copy wallpapers (as sudo) into /usr/share/rdp-wallpapers to set background via `right-click` on the Desktop

+- Note: When you edit wayfire.ini, you are automatically logged out when you change workspaces.
+You can use `Ctrl-Alt-Backspace` to logout/login manually.

+- If your desktop freezes, log into another `tty` with `Ctrl+Alt+F2` and `reboot`

 #### A minimal Vim configuration

 - The package `vim-gtk3` has better clipboard support than Vim.
 Wayland users need `wl-clipboard` to copy and paste (both were installed with the previous `apt-get` command).